Pavel Mareš: International career

 Mareš first played for the Czech Republic in 2002, and later returned to the national team before a friendly match against Japan in April 2004, having played in no international matches since the February 2002 tournament in Cyprus.
-He played for the Czech Republic at Euro 2004, where the team reached the semi-finals.
-His only appearance in the tournament was in a group match against Germany among a group of players the BBC described as "very much a Czech second string".
+Having just three international caps, Mareš was included in the Czech Republic's squad for Euro 2004.
+At the tournament, at which his nation reached the semi-finals, his only appearance came in a group match against Germany, among a group of players the BBC described as "very much a Czech second string".
 Mareš was part of the Czech Republic squad for the 2006 FIFA World Cup, but did not play in the tournament.
 He finished his career having played ten matches for the Czech Republic between 2002 and 2006.

 Playing style

-Mareš was a defender who could play as a centre-back or left-back.
+Although described by UEFA as a midfielder, Mareš was most known as a defender who could play as a centre-back or left-back.
 Following his nomination for the Czech Republic's 2006 World Cup squad, Reuters described Mareš as "reliable backup to [Marek] Jankulovski, but less supporting in the attack".
+Vysočina Jihlava director Zdeněk Tulis described Mareš as an "honest player".

 Personal life

 Mareš' parents are called Jindřiška and Bohuslav.
 He has an older brother, Jan, with whom he grew up.
-Mareš' son, Dominik, currently plays for Pardubice.
+Mareš has a daughter, Linda, and a son, Dominik.